-Cash and money market funds increased slightly in 2015 and decreased in 2016.
+Cash and money market funds decreased slightly in both 2016 and 2017.
 The changes are, for the most part, attributable to timing of cash flows.
-Stocks, equity mutual funds and partnerships increased slightly in 2015, due to modest gains in equity markets.
-The decrease in 2016 was primarily due to a weaker equity market.
-Fixed income decreased from 2014 to 2015 due to a decrease in the System's fixed income and from 2015 to 2016 due to rebalancing.
-Real estate assets declined from 2014 to 2015 due to weak real estate returns, but rebounded from 2015 to 2016.
-The large increases in private equity for both years was due to an increase in capital calls of previously committed funds.
+Stocks, equity mutual funds and partnerships decreased in 2016, primarily due to a weaker equity market, but returns were stronger in 2017.

+Fixed income decreased from 2015 to 2016 due to rebalancing.
+The large increases in private equity for both years were due to an increase in capital calls of previously committed funds.
 Commodities experienced decreases in both years, due to negative returns in the commodities market.
 The difference from one year to the next in receivables is simply a timing issue related to when funds are received, as well as pending securities sales.

 The System participates in a securities lending program.
 The Northern Trust Company is the exclusive agent of the System.
 The agent fully indemnifies the System against borrower default in compliance with state statutes.
-At year-end, the market value of securities on loan was approximately \$23.0 million.
+At year-end, the market value of securities on loan was approximately \$15.3 million.